Lotfollahi-lab/mintflow/README.md

 It's highly recommended to setup wandb before proceeding.

 To do so:
-- Go to https://wandb.ai/ and create and account.
+- Go to https://wandb.ai/ and create an account.
 - Create a project called "inFlow".

 ## Quick Start